ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

 Once submitted, the [IOOS GliderDAC compliance checker](https://compliance.ioos.us/index.html) is run to check for compliance with the [current version of the IOOS Metadata Profile](https://ioos.github.io/ioos-metadata/ioos-metadata-profile-v1-2).
 The results of these checks will be emailed on completion.
 If any of these checks have failed, NCEI may not archive the deployment data until metadata issues are corrected.

-## Modifying metadata after submission
+## Modifying Metadata After Submission

 Metadata can be modified either by resubmitting files or by submitting an **extra_atts.json** file in the submission folder.
 Note that using **extra_atts.json** changes the metadata in the NetCDF aggregation only; it does not modify the submitted NetCDF files themselves.